-Above: A congress of fellow beach combers on a misty morning at Hulls Cove on Mount Desert Island.
+Above: A congress of beachcombers on a misty morning at Hulls Cove on Mount Desert Island.

-Above: Back home, we get to relive our vacation all over again as we survey our finds.
+Above: Back home, we get to relive our vacation as we survey our finds.

 Above: A composition in brown, and another in green.
-Arranging our finds on a light background, I photographed them using a tripod.
+We arranged our finds on a light background, and I photographed them using a tripod.
 Jenn uses a professional light board for her vivid images.
-I over exposed mine a bit to create the dramatic, stark background.
+I overexposed mine a bit to create the dramatic, stark background.
 A little color boost in the edit brings out the brilliance of the glass.

 Above: A composition in blue is a year-round reminder of our vacation.
-The final photos can be simply taped to the refrigerator or inspiration wall, or professionally printed and arranged into a grouping of larger portraits.
+The photos can be simply taped to the refrigerator or inspiration wall, or professionally printed and arranged in a grouping.
 They can even be made into notecards to send to others.

 Above: Experimenting with different angles and apertures.

-Above: Because it was the brighest spot in my home, I shot my images on the painted window sill in my kitchen.
+Above: Because it was the brightest spot in my house, I shot my images on a painted kitchen windowsill.
 But you could experiment with different textures and backgrounds.
-A flat piece of driftwood would also be nice.
+A flat piece of driftwood would be nice.

-Above: A minimal portrait in yellow and green.
+Above: A minimalist portrait in yellow and green.

-Above: A consummate beach comber, Jenn's professional images feature a rich variety of Maine finds.
-A 12-by-12-inch image of Beaching Combing Series No. 47 is available via her Etsy site; $40.
+Above: Jenn is a consummate beachcomber, and her professional images feature a rich variety of Maine finds.
+A 12-by-12-inch image of her Beachcombing Series No. 47 is available via her Etsy site; $40.

-Above: Beaching Combing Series, No. 35 by Jennifer Steen Booher.
+Above: Beachcombing Series, No. 35 by Jennifer Steen Booher.
 Jenn is also happy to make a custom portrait for you.
 Just send her your finds and she'll create a professionally photographed composition.
 For more information on available sizes and pricing, contact Jenn via her website.